jdvelasq/techminer2/tm2p/portfolio/Readme.md

   - union-of-signals table (multiple emergence metrics)

 - Contribution:
-  - identifies emerging topics and current research frontiers
+  - identifies topics with statistically significant temporal growth, signaling research frontiers

 ---

 ## Structural Gaps / Novelty

 - Subpackage: `novelty/`

+- Research question: Where are the structural gaps and opportunities in the field?

 - Data requirements: network structure (concepts or citations; stronger with Scopus/WoS)